Panrui-Ni/Panrui-Ni.github.io/_publications/2009-10-01-paper-title-number-1.md

 date: 2023-02-01
 venue: 'Communications on Pure and Applied Analysis'
 paperurl: 'https://www.aimsciences.org//article/doi/10.3934/cpaa.2023005'
-citation: 'P. Ni, K. Wang and J. Yan, Viscosity solutions of contact Hamilton-Jacobi equations with Hamiltonians depending periodically on unknown functions, Communications on Pure and Applied Analysis, Volume 22, Issue 2, Pages 668-685, February, 2023.'
+citation: 'P. Ni, K. Wang and J. Yan, Viscosity solutions of contact Hamilton-Jacobi equations with Hamiltonians depending periodically on unknown functions, Comm.
+Pure Appl.
+Anal., 22 (2023), 668 -- 685.'
 ---

 This paper is about H-J equations with the Hamiltonian periodic in the unknown function.
 We proved that the set C of all c's such that